API Reference: arc_scope.optim¶

 ): ...

 Objective function wrapping a SCOPE forward pass.
-Injects parameters into the prepared dataset, runs SCOPE, and computes a scalar loss against observations.
+Injects parameters into the prepared dataset, runs SCOPE, and computes a scalar loss against coordinate-aligned observations.

 Parameters¶